stephencarvalho/UserManagement/README.md

 ## Prerequisites
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 You need to have an angular environment setup to run this project locally.
-For instructions on how to set up your angular environment locally [Angular Setup](https://angular.io/guide/setup-local).
+For instructions on how to set up your angular environment locally click the following link | [Angular Setup](https://angular.io/guide/setup-local).

 Once your angular environment is setup, follow the steps below to run this application.
 1. Install the Angular CLI `npm install -g @angular/cli`